 2) They’d have their imaginations jogged about the kinds of things they didn’t know were possible, or the skills they didn’t know they needed to learn.

 3) The professor would see that “everything they need to know” encompassed a whole lot more than the library catalog and finding journal articles.
 And I won’t lie; in this original case, this third point was the most important to me.

 And you know what?
 It worked.
 I ended up staying 15 minutes past time as the professor and students asked me questions off of that handout during class time.
 That meant I had effectively doubled my face-to-face time for with that class, and everyone was engaged and asking questions.

 Since then I’ve used the “Here’s what we learned today… Here’s what you can ask me about any time… Here’s how you can get help…” handout in many, many classes.
 And while they’re useful for lots of kinds of classes, they’re particularly good for two kinds of sessions: those like the one I described above, and those where the professors know full well that the primary goal of a short session is to introduce their students to me so that the students will be more likely to come see me with their research conundrums later.
 And my original experience of having professors and students alike ask questions from the handout while still in class has held true of almost every session for which I’ve created one of these.
-(Here’s an example of one I created for a class I taught earlier this week.)
+(Here’s an example of one I created for English major thesis students.)

 Even though I almost never create these handouts with the primary goal of educating the professor any more, the name has stuck.
 It’s just so fun to knuckle down to the task of creating a handout and be able to rub my fingers together and imagine myself scheming minor subversion.
 (Imagine shifty eyes and a monologue populated with mutterings such as “They didn’t know they’d want to know about THIS….
 Mwa-ha-ha-ha.”)
 This little bit of fiction is all it takes to make a mundane task feel interesting every single time.
 Which I suppose means that I’m easily amused.